|

 images on your own computer.
 I use it as an image viewer, not an

 editor though it has some editing capabilities.
-I use ACDSee for my
+I use ACDSee for a

 |